zedlopez/ifm/Writing with Inform.md

 - `a woman taller than Mark`
 - `something worn by somebody`

 are all valid descriptions.
-These are really abbreviations, having missed out the words "which is" or "who is", as appropriate:
+These are really abbreviations, having missed out the words `which is` or `who is`, as appropriate:

 - `an open container which is on the table`
 - `a woman who is inside a lighted room`